social-science-data-editors/template_README/template-README.md

 ### Software Requirements

 > INSTRUCTIONS: List all of the software requirements, up to and including any operating system requirements, for the entire set of code.
 It is suggested to distribute most dependencies together with the replication package if allowed, in particular if sourced from unversioned code repositories, Github repos, and personal webpages.
 In all cases, list the version *you* used.
+All packages should be listed in human-readable form in this README, but should also be included in a setup or install script.

+- [ ] The replication package contains one or more programs to install all dependencies and set up the necessary directory structure.
+[HIGHLY RECOMMENDED]

 - Stata (code was last run with version 15)
   - `estout` (as of 2018-05-12)